panuhorsmalahti/oracle-migrate/README.md

     down : migrations/1316027432512-add-jane.js
     migration : complete

-When you run `down all` it will revert all migrations:
+When you run `down all` it will revert all migrations till initial state (no migrations applied):

     $ migrate down all
     down : migrations/1316027432575-add-owners.js